JavenCao/Thala_Rescue_workflow/README.md

     cd Bam_file/Sample1
     sh Rescue_phase_Sample1.pbs

-* Step6: Find curren known thalassaemia causal mutations based on [HbVar](http://globin.cse.psu.edu/hbvar/menu.html) and [ITHANET]((https://www.ithanet.eu/).
-We have created collections from the above databases, and you just running the follwing commands to find causal mutations.
+* Step6: Find current known thalassaemia causal mutations based on [HbVar](http://globin.cse.psu.edu/hbvar/menu.html) and [ITHANET](https://www.ithanet.eu/).
+We have created collections from these above databases, and you just running the follwing commands to pick these mutation out.

+      cd ./VCF_file/Joint/
       python find_causals.py

-After this, you will find report for each individuals and coresponding IGV snapshot for the mutation.
+After this, you will find report for each tested samples with poteintial causal mutation found and coresponding IGV snapshots for the mutations.